Circular Huygens Dipoles: Unidirectional Spin-Angular Momentum from Achiral Nanoparticles: Multipole Decomposition Formulas

-The induced electric current density, $\vec{J}(\vec{r})$, is determined from the simulated internal electric field $\vec{E}(\vec{r})$ via the relation $\vec{J} = -i\omega\epsilon_0(\epsilon_r - 1)\vec{E}$, where $\epsilon_r$ is the relative permittivity of silicon.
-To accurately determine the multipole moments excited in the nanocuboid from this current, we employ the exact Cartesian expressions derived by Alaee et al. \cite{Alaee2018_SM}.
-The complete expressions for the Cartesian components ($\alpha, \beta \in \{x,y,z\}$) of the electric dipole (ED), magnetic dipole (MD), electric quadrupole (EQ), and magnetic quadrupole (MQ) moments are: \begin{itemize} \item Electric Dipole (ED):
+The induced electric current density, $\vec{J}(\vec{r})$, is determined from the simulated internal electric field $\vec{E}(\vec{r})$ via the relation $\vec{J} = -i\omega\epsilon_0(\epsilon_r - 1)\vec{E}$ \cite{Evlyukhin2019}, where $\epsilon_r$ is the relative permittivity of silicon.
+To accurately determine the multipole moments excited in the nanocuboid from this current, we employ the Cartesian expressions derived by Alaee et al.\cite{Alaee2018_SM}.
+The complete expressions for the Cartesian components ($\alpha, \beta \in \{x,y,z\}$) are provided below.
+Here, $k$ is the wavenumber and $j_n(kr)$ are spherical Bessel functions.